Danilo1301/crab-game-server-mod/README.md

 ### respawn
 Respawn at any time of the game<br>
-BUG: If you type !respawn as the host, the players that already spawned won't be visible for you
+BUG: If you type !respawn as a host and spec (since game start, not died-spec case), the players that already spawned won't be visible for you
 * !respawn
 * !respawn [player]<br>